KLB7/IntraMine/README.md

 *Fast search and real autolinking for your Windows local drives and NAS.*

+**IMPORTANT** IPv6 not supported
+For IntraMine to run, IPv6 must be disabled on the Windows PC where it's installed.
+Note other PCs accessing the IntraMine PC remotely don't have to have IPv6 disabled.
+I agree this is an unfortunate limitation, but I doubt I can lift it.
+IntraMine is intended mainly as a technology demo, primarily to show what can be done with automatic file and directory linking.
+If you turn off IPv6 you'll be able to see and use a preview of some features that will probably come to your favourite IDE in the vague future, such as: image hovers (currently coming to VS Code), file and directory links in source and text files with absolute minimum typing, Markdown tuned for intranet use (called "Gloss"), rich glossary popup definitions in source and text files with absolute minimum typing, and instant (well, sub-second) system-wide text search.

+To disable IPv6: search for "Network connections", right-click on your network adapter and pick "Properties", and de-select IPv6.
+For pictures and more words, see [Disable IPv6](https://www.windowscentral.com/software-apps/windows-11/how-to-disable-tcpipv6-ipv6-on-windows-11).

 **Some news**: IMPORTANT, installation of extra Perl modules has been updated to work around a failed third-party module change.
 Please see [Intramine initial install](https://htmlpreview.github.io/?https://github.com/KLB7/IntraMine/blob/master/Documentation/IntraMine%20initial%20install.html) for the revised approach.

 And, you can now have "rich" **glossary popup definitions** in all source and text files when displayed in IntraMine's Viewer or Editor.
 It's simple as dirt, see the new "glossary_master.txt" file at the top of your IntraMine folder for the how-to.